Handling of border zone trees

 Additional information on the clearing of rights-of-way:

-Voimajohtoalueiden raivaukset (Clearing of rights-of-way, in Finnish)
+Voimajohtoaukeiden raivaukset (Clearing of rights-of-way, in Finnish)

-Fingrid considers the management of trees in yard areas an important task, which the company wants to carry out as carefully as possible; the handling of yard trees is also important for the residents' safety.
+Fingrid considers the management of trees in yard areas an important task, which the company wants to carry out as carefully as possible; the handling of yard trees is important especially for the residents' safety.

 Fingrid’s transmission lines were originally constructed far from inhabited areas, but as the yard areas and gardens of houses and summer cottages have expanded over the decades, some also reach the border zones of transmission lines or even under them.
 Yard areas only account for a small portion, a couple of per cent, of Fingrid’s total transmission line areas of approximately 50,000 hectares.

 When planting garden plants, the proximity of a transmission line should be taken into account.
 The need for clearing can be avoided completely by choosing low-growing trees and bushes.
 Moreover, management of trees, such as regular cutting of branches and top, can help to avoid more extensive measures.
 More tips on how to

 Handling of border zone trees